 Russian Asteroid Crater Contains Trillions of Carats Worth of Diamonds Say Russians

 The type of diamonds in the crater are known as impact diamonds.
 Gizmodo notes that these diamonds are not useful for jewelry, but very useful in the tech industry, such as in making lasers.
 They are formed when a meteor or comet strikes Earth and carbon is fused into diamond.
 However, they have never been found on such a large scale.
-Life's Little Mysteries explains how the diamonds in the crater may have been formed.
-It also quotes Richard April, a professor of geology at Colgate University, as saying a meteorite-impact crater with this many diamonds in it is "kind of unlikely."
+Richard April, a professor of geology at Colgate University, explains how the formation is possible in a Smithsonian article.
+However, he says a meteorite-impact crater with this many diamonds in it is unlikely.